+ Bonus: the Ultimate Guide to Photographing the Milky Way

 When you see a negative value like “Vertical (85º) – Vertical (-80º)”, it means that the Milky Way starts being visible at 85º, and it moves until it’s completely vertical at 90º, then moves until it disappears at 80º but on the other side of the sky.

-Using a Milky Way astrophotography calendar is key to planning your night photography sessions.
-However, there are a few more things to consider so you can take the best possible Milky Way images:
+After downloading your Milky Way astrophotography chart to plan your night photography sessions, I also recommend checking a few more things so you can capture the best possible images:

 If you have any questions about which Milky Way planner you should download, how to use them, or you’d like to propose a Milky Way calendar for a new region or location, feel free to leave it in the comments!